Bonneville Shoreline Trail

 The trail is not managed by a single governing body.
 The Bonneville Shoreline Trail Committee was instrumental in developing standards in the early years, but currently plays a supporting role.
 Most of the trail's construction and maintenance is conducted independently by county and city governments, community-level non-profit groups, and the Uinta-Wasatch-Cache National Forest.
 The primary challenge in completing the trail is the fact that it crosses dozens of government jurisdictions with hundreds of property owners.
 Most of the remaining gaps in the trail cross private property, and Utah state law currently prohibits the use of eminent domain for the creation of trails.
 In fact, this 2008 law came as a result of a lengthy legal dispute between Mapleton, a city in Utah County, and a land owner over a proposed segment of the BST.

 In 2020 and 2021, the Bonneville Shoreline Trail Advancement Act was introduced in the U.S. Congress; it was eventually enacted as part of the 2022 appropriations bill (Law 117-328 Sec.303).
-This act adjusted the boundary of several National Forest wilderness areas in Salt Lake and Utah Counties to remove segments of the planned BST corridor so that bicycles can be allowed; in exchange, a large parcel of land in Millcreek Canyon was added tp the Mount Olympus Wilderness.
+This act adjusted the boundary of several National Forest wilderness areas in Salt Lake and Utah Counties to remove segments of the planned BST corridor so that bicycles can be allowed; in exchange, a large parcel of land in Millcreek Canyon was added to the Mount Olympus Wilderness.
 On March 26, 2025, congressional representatives from Utah introduced a bill (S.1135/H.R.3451) to study the feasibility of designating the Bonneville Shoreline Trail as a national scenic trail.